 - the amending party is required to pay the costs of the opposing parties which are thrown away by the amendment.
 See the top of CPR PD17.1

 - each other party will have an opportunity to amend their own statements of case

 - courts will make directions to that effect, if the parties cannot agree between themselves

 Adding causes of action and amended grounds of defence will be refused where they either:

 - add nothing to the statement of case from a legal perspective, and/or

-- have no real prospect of success, and would be liable to summary judgment or a strike out application.
+- have no real prospect of success, and therefore would be struck out or summary judgment awarded.

-Other than those restrictions (and meeting the requirements for statements of case in the Civil Procedure Rules), courts are reluctant to prevent parties from advancing their cases in the manner that they wish to.
+Other than those restrictions (and meeting the requirements for statements of case in Part 16 of the Civil Procedure Rules (don't miss the practice direction), courts are reluctant to prevent parties from advancing their cases in the manner that they wish to.

 Amended Statements of case are required to be annotated with the basis upon which the amendment was made.
 This is done at the beginning of the document:

 When by agreement, or where agreement was not required: